Frequently Asked Questions

 I can’t find or print my ticket.

 Search your email inbox, junk, & trash for “Ticket Reservation."
-If that fails, use CONTACT US to inquire if your reservation went through.
-If those options fail, come to the concert one hour early and put your name on the standby list.
+Unfortunately, your Ticket Reservation cannot be resent, but if you are unable to find your confirmation, come to the concert one hour early and put your name on the standby list.

 I cancelled all of my tickets by mistake!
 What do I do now?